Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 In the "Conditionals" lesson we wrote a series of conditionals to validate and test user input for the "Guess the Number" game.
 At this point, we may be looking at the code and thinking, "this looks good, it works, why do we need functions"?

 Imagine we'd like a user to be able to play the game more than once.
-Without functions, the code as it is currently written requires that we re-write the logic every time a user plays the game.
+Without functions, the code as it is currently written requires that we copy the logic every time a user plays the game.
 If we want to allow the user to play the game 5 times, then we would need to write the same block of code 5 times.

 ### !callout-info

 ## Encapsulating Code With Functions
 Functions encapsulate code blocks into re-usable chunks that we can call whenever we want and as many times as we want.
-Functions enable us to avoid repeating code because we can invoke the function by name and along with its arguments instead of writing the same block of code again in another part of our program.
+Functions enable us to avoid repeating code because we can invoke the function by name and and pass it data as arguments, instead of writing the same block of code again in another part of our program.

 ### !end-callout